Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/message-box.md

 	MessageBoxResult.No);
 ```

-## Owner Window
+## Owner

-The user prompt is shown as a modal dialog and must have an owner `Window`.
+The user prompt must have an owner `TopLevel` (typically a `Window`).
 One of the [MessageBox](xref:@ActiproUIRoot.Controls.MessageBox).[Show](xref:@ActiproUIRoot.Controls.MessageBox.Show*) overloads allows an owner to be specified.
-If one is not specified, a default owner `Window` will be determined by the currently active `Window`.
+If one is not specified, a default owner will be determined.
+With desktop applications, the default is the currently active `Window`.
+On single-view applications, the default is the `TopLevel` of the current view.

 ## Advanced Configuration